-Andy Willis is the Local Winner of the Halifax Giving Extra Awards 2016 and has in the past been a finalist for the Mid Counties Member of the Year.
+Andy Willis BCAv is also the Local Winner of the Halifax Giving Extra Awards 2016 and has in the past been a finalist for the Mid Counties Member of the Year.
 He is also the author of Funding Made Easy and Founder of the charity Banburyshire Citizen Project.

 He is a valuable member of society and has raised thousands of pounds for charity through his varied charity work.
 It is estimated he has raised over £20,000 for the Workers Educational Association, and at least £60,000 for the Banburyshire Citizen Project.
 Nationally he has helped hundreds of charities raise valuable funds by the book he wrote called Funding Made Easily, which he gave away freely to charities across the UK.

 His work nationally has involved campaigning on disability issues for Leonard Cheshire, Alzheirmer's Society, MIND, Age UK, Independent Age, Change.org.

 Locally he has helped many charities through helping their clients or helping them with promoting their services or setting up new services.
 He is passionate about helping others.